 Topics: Nelson Mandela, Africa, South Africa, History

-Starting in his childhood, this beautifully illustrated book starts in his early schooling and takes you all the way through Mr. Mandela’s life up to his election as South Africa’s first black president.
+The picture book Nelson Mandela starts in his childhood.
+It moves through his early schooling and all the way through Mr. Mandela’s life up to his election as South Africa’s first black president.
 Apartheid is simply explained to show his fight to bring it to an end despite danger and arrest.
 Make sure you read the back pages for the full two-page biography of Nelson Mandela’s life.
+Nelson Mandela (here on Amazon) should be on your list.

 I Have a Dream: Dr. Martin Luther King, Jr.